 Dirt bike helmet shells typically come in a range of construction materials.
 These are usually, polycarbonate, carbon fibre, kevlar and a fibreglass composite.

-Most of the lower to intermediate helmets are made of polycarbonate and the higher end models have exotic materials such as carbon fibre and kevlar.
-In general, the higher end models have more features and tend to be lighter.
+Most of the lower to intermediate helmets are made of poly carbonate and the higher end models have exotic materials such as carbon fiber and Kevlar.

 It is important to remember that ensuring your helmet fits well is just as important as buying a quality helmet.
 An expensive helmet is not going to do its job properly if it’s not fitting your head properly.

 So now you have your dirt bike helmet and all the rest of the gear you are ready for action.
 But wait!
 There are a few add-on accessories that can make your riding a lot more pleasurable and fun particularly if you ride alone.